box/box-content-preview/docs/viewers/office.md

 # Office Viewer

-The office viewer renders previews of Microsoft Office documents by embedding an iframe of Microsoft's Office Online viewer.
+The Office viewer renders previews of Microsoft Office documents by embedding an iframe of Microsoft's Office Online viewer.

 ## Screenshot